numel007/recipes/American/Pizza Dough.md

 ### _Notes & Comments_

+- 2.5x this recipe for a half sheet pan sized pizza.
 - This dough works well for `cast iron pizzas`.
 - Use `flavored olive oils` for extra fanciness.
 I like to use a roasted garlic oil.